Rkm1999/Rkm1999.github.io/_posts/2021-11-14-howToBuildAHomelabPart.1Equipment(PhysicalLab).md

 ---
-title:  "How to build a homelab(Part.1)"
+title:  "How to build a homelab Part.1 Equipment (Physical lab)"
 excerpt: Talking about what kind of equipment to build a homelab

 toc: true